 All of this sounds very familiar.
 Does it mean that Event Sourcing is an alternative to blockchain?
-Well, no, it is something else.
+Well, no, it's something else.

 Event Sourcing is an approach to building an application and blockchain might be one of the underlying technologies enabling it.
 But you can use another data store as well.
 There are a lot of other options for implementing the concept of the Event Store.

 - EventStore is a database dedicated for this use case

 - Marten has a module that implements EventStore on top of PostgreSQL